 Sending it out through a software that is connected to the Local Area Network (LAN) could leave it vulnerable to malware that might squeeze through your already existing firewalls.

 It’s best to have the passwords created through random generators that include things such as symbols, upper and lower case letters and numbers in order to decrease the chance of “brute force access”, which is a method to simply calculate a specific user’s password.

 Write all the passwords down and keep them at the staff’s hand without too much exposure to the server.

 Is that it?

 All of the methods we’ve displayed here are just the very basics of cybersecurity for any company.
-The real complex precautions which are usually undertaken by large corporations are only available through hiring cybersecurity experts and people who will constantly monitor the system’s integrity.
+The real complex precautions which are usually undertaken by large corporations are only available through hiring cybersecurity consultants and people who will constantly monitor the system’s integrity.

 If we were to start explaining how that works, it would still most likely be very complex.
 Should these basics not be enough, simply hire a professional who will take care of all the complicated measures for you.